learn-co-curriculum/react-phase-2-project-requirements/README.md

 + `npm install -g create-react-app` - this installs the generator as a global package
 + In the directory where you'd like to create your project, `create-react-app my-project-client`.
 It's that simple!

-We'd reccommend to begin by removing any of the default stuff given to you by Create React App that you do not understand.
+We'd recommend to begin by removing any of the default stuff given to you by Create React App that you do not understand.
 The following are some really great resources on how to think about setting up a React project (_Spoiler: They both say the same thing, "There's no right answer!"_)
 * [React Docs](https://github.com/reactjs/reactjs.org/blob/71788c647daa07392a8156609fdbede8e9ed24f7/content/docs/faq-structure.md) This was written by Dan Abramov himself <3 <3 <3....
 * [The 100% Correct Way to Structure a React App (or why there’s no such thing)](https://hackernoon.com/the-100-correct-way-to-structure-a-react-app-or-why-theres-no-such-thing-3ede534ef1ed)